 Time series data obtained from financial analysis, such as stock market and inflation data, often exhibit long-term dependencies.
 This is due to the inherent nature of these data, which are characterized by sequential observations over time.
-These dependencies can be attributed to various factors, including the presence of heterogeneity, omitted variable bias, and duration dependence [144].
-In the context of stock trading markets, univariate time series models have been found to be effective in certain cases, particularly in segments with sufficient historical data [145].
-However, the effectiveness of these models may not be generalizable to all domains, particularly in forecasting after turning points.
-The presence of serial dependency in time series data can pose challenges in analysis, particularly when conventional methods that ignore this dependency are used [146].
-Despite these challenges, time series analysis remains a valuable tool for understanding the underlying processes and patterns of change in financial data [147].
+These dependencies can be attributed to various factors, including the presence of heterogeneity, omitted variable bias, and duration dependence [152].
+In the context of stock trading markets, univariate time series models have been found to be effective in certain cases, particularly in segments with sufficient historical data [153].
+However, the effectiveness of these models may not be generalizable to all domains, particularly in forecasting.
+The presence of serial dependencies in time series data can pose challenges in analysis, particularly when conventional methods that ignore this dependency are used [154].
+Despite these challenges, time series analysis remains a valuable tool for understanding the underlying processes and patterns of change in financial data [155].